Español English

 Prune the dry leaves in the dormant period (summer) and leave the bulb buried.

-They are propagated from the bulblets that the plant itself produces (plant in early autumn) and by seeds sown in autumn.
+Forest lily is propagated from the bulblets that the plant itself produces (plant in early autumn) and by seeds sown in autumn.

 Images of the bulbous plant Veltheimia bracteata or Forest lily